Frequently Asked Questions About the Financial Stability Plan

-The budget plan is a four-year plan to decrease costs, generate revenue and achieve financial stability by the Fiscal Year (FY) 2021-22.
+The Financial Stability Plan is a four-year plan to decrease costs, generate revenue and achieve financial stability by the Fiscal Year (FY) 2021-22.
 SUNY Plattsburgh will use our campus plan to set priorities that strengthen support for student success, promote teaching excellence, build our community connections, increase global experiences and multicultural competencies, and cultivate a culture of continuous improvement.

-SUNY Plattsburgh will not only use our budget plan to set priorities, but also to achieve financial stability.
+SUNY Plattsburgh will not only use our Financial Stabiltiy Plan to set priorities, but also to achieve financial stability.
 Over the next four years, the campus will transition from depleting to building reserve funds.

 How serious is the budget situation?